ZhenyiWangTHU/HemaScopeR/INSTALL.md

 ## Quick Installation

-### 1. Install R, python and RStudio
+### 1. Install R, python and optionally RStudio

-**HemaScopeR** is a package written in R and Python, it also can be used in the RStudio interactive environment.
+**HemaScopeR** is a package written in R and Python.
+It can also be utilized within the interactive environment of RStudio.

 R can be obtained and installed from [https://cran.rstudio.com](https://cran.rstudio.com).